elmario89/internet-shop/README.md

 # internet-shop
-# $ 'node express.js' to start express local server
+$'node express.js' to start express local server
-# $ 'npm start' to install all dependencies and build dist with gulp
+$'npm start' to install all dependencies and build dist with gulp